zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 ### Recording

-#### Start an Audio Recording (startAudioRecording)
+#### Starts an Audio Recording (startAudioRecording)

 ```
 - (int)startAudioRecording:(NSString * _Nonnull)filePath
                    quality:(AgoraAudioRecordingQuality)quality;
 ```

 This method starts an audio recording.
-The SDK allows recording during a call, which supports either one of the following two formats:
+The SDK allows recording during a call, which supports the following formats:

--   *.wav*: Large file size with high sound fidelity **OR**
+-   *.wav*: Large file size with high fidelity.

--   *.aac*: Small file size with low sound fidelity
+-   *.aac*: Small file size with low fidelity.

-Ensure that the saving directory in the application exists and is writable.
-This method is usually called after the `joinChannelByToken` method.
-The recording automatically stops when the `leaveChannel` method is called.
+Ensure that the directory to save the recording exists and is writable.
+This method is usually called after the calling the `joinChannelByToken` method.
+The recording automatically stops when you call the `leaveChannel` method.

 <table>
 <colgroup>